Yorkshire Trading Company: Rydale

 A range of outdoor, equestrian and country fashion that is designed in-house and manufactured mostly in the United Kingdom.
-The first Rydale products were imported in 2001 (then known as Snow Drop) and since then it has become the largest clothing operation on trade show circuits around the UK, with over 140 shows attended.
+The first Rydale products were imported in 2001 (then known as Snow Drop), and since then it has become the largest clothing operation on trade show circuits around the UK, with over 140 shows attended.

 Goodwins

-Goodwins began life as a single price point store, selling all items for £1 or less but now operates as a multi price point discount retailer.
-As of 2018 four Goodwins branded stores where operational, the original being found in Bridlington and the others in Northallerton, Redcar and Richmond.
-As of 2023 only the Goodwins store in Bridlington remains.
-Goodwins previously opened a temporary store on the site of the former JJB Sports in Scarborough.
+Goodwins began life as a single price point store, selling all items for £1 or less, but now operates as a multi-price point discount retailer.
+As of 2018, four Goodwins branded stores were operational, the original being found in Bridlington and the others in Northallerton, Redcar and Richmond, North Yorkshire.
+As of 2023, only the Goodwins store in Bridlington remains.
+Goodwins previously opened a temporary store on the site of the former JJB Sports in Scarborough, North Yorkshire.
 There is no mention of the Goodwins brand on the Yorkshire Trading website.